kaimingd/PIXEL/README.md

 # PIXEL
-The official codes for **A generative model uses healthy and diseased image pairs for pixel-level chest X-ray pathology localization**.
+The official codes for **A generative model uses healthy and diseased image pairs for pixel-level chest X-ray pathology localization** published in Nature Biomedical Engineering.

 ## Dependencies